tzador/makedown/README.md

 To define commands put them under a level 2 header or above while defining the command name.

+---

+Here are a few examples of commands:

 ## [hello]() Prints a greeting

 ```